How to Buy Out a Business Partner: The Essential Guide

 Are there small business loan options for a Partnership Buyout?

-Some business loans can help finance a buyout, but due to the nature of the transaction, your options are limited.
+Some business loans can help finance a buyout, but your options are limited due to the nature of the transaction.
 As mentioned, the SBA 7(a) loan is the best financing option for buyouts.

 Most alternative small business loans are designed to provide short-term working capital to support operations or growth.
-However, a business term loan might be used to fund a buyout, or at least the down payment.
+Alternative lenders typically have a quicker application process than traditional banks.
+However, a business term loan might be used to fund a buyout or at least the down payment.

 Your best bet is to discuss your financing needs with a lender or lending marketplace.
 Some business loan brokerages can help find unique funding opportunities for business transactions and negotiate the best deals on your behalf.